Bachelor of Early Learning and Community Development (Honours)

 • Are self-reliant and enjoy challenges.

-• Are interested in child development and teaching children through play.
+• Are interested in learning theories and nurturing children`s learning through play.

 • Are comfortable using computers and other forms of technology.